 My academic expertise was not used in the role undertaken, but it was more the general skills which come from being a researcher: independence, critical challenge, comfort with theoretical and strategic ideas, project planning and analytical rigour.
 I took on a number of responsibilities such as a blog series and report detailing relevant literature, engagement with academic networks and research communities and encouragement to provide critical sense-checking.

 My time at The Cabinet Office was less about new skills but more applying existing skills in different ways.
-For example, data science skills applied in a different way, project management within a team rather than an individual PhD project, etc. The internship gave me the opportunity for professional development and experience.
-As a PhD student, a common criticism is that we have not experienced the so-called real world of work and this internship provided me with the experience of working in a corporate organisational environment, supporting colleagues and with regular deliverables.
-The internship provided the opportunity to exhibition transferable skills in analysis and communication.
+For example, data science skills applied in a different way, project management within a team rather than an individual PhD project, etc. The fellowship gave me the opportunity for professional development and experience.
+As a PhD student, a common criticism is that we have not experienced the so-called real world of work and this fellowship provided me with the experience of working in a corporate organisational environment, supporting colleagues and with regular deliverables.
+The fellowship provided the opportunity to exhibition transferable skills in analysis and communication.

-This internship has provided invaluable work experience and professional development in a respected organization which I would not have gained in any other way.
+This fellowship has provided invaluable work experience and professional development in a respected organization which I would not have gained in any other way.
 Working on a project with an academic basis has also opened avenues for future research projects.
 The biggest challenge is in juggling the full time placement and the PhD.
 The PhD can’t simply stop if one has academic career aspirations.
 Teaching and research responsibilities and targets cannot simply be dropped for six months.
 I feel I did not manage this balance particularly effectively and hope that others manage better.
 I would advise doing the placement as early as possible in your PhD when these responsibilities are less pressing.
 I would also ensure that your placement supervisor is supportive of this and allows time off when needed to allow you to complete the PhD related work as I found this helpful.

 Overall I would recommend a placement to other students.
 It has provided me with great professional experience and opened me up to industries and research areas where I previously had no experience.
 I have been able to develop my transferable skills and understand that transferability in ways I hadn’t fully realised.
 It also provided a needed break from my PhD after what had been a difficult, frustrating and lonely year because of the pandemic.”